There was an error with your log in

 • To get to Reykjavik, the starting point of this tour, most people fly into Keflavik International Airport.
 From there, you have a 45-minute drive to Reykjavik by bus or a cab.
 Buses leave the airport every hour, 24/7, so you don’t have to worry about getting delayed.

-You’ll meet your guide on day 1 at 6 p.m. at the 22 Hill Hotel, where you’ll have an introductory meeting and a welcome dinner with your fellow hikers.
+You’ll meet your guide on day 1 at 6 p.m. at the Exeter Hotel in downtown Reykjavik, where you’ll have an introductory meeting and a welcome dinner with your fellow hikers.
+Please note that airport pick-up is not included.

 • Iceland, the “Land of Fire and Ice”, has forever lived with volcanic activity.
 Minor and major eruptions have occurred every few years since the island was formed.
 Some of Iceland’s appeal, aside from sheer natural beauty, surely stems from this very fact.